Zapper-fi/protocol/docs/Interpretation/position-interpretation/guide/getting-started.md

 ### 2. Input the token address

 Input the token address of the App Token you want to interpret.
-This guide will start with a single token address, but you can also input a list of token addresses fetched from a contract factory (see the [App Token Interpreter Factory Guide](/docs/Interpretation/app-token-interpretation/guide/getting-started) for more information).
+This guide will start with a single token address, but you can also input a list of token addresses fetched from a contract factory (see the [Position Interpreter Factory Guide](/docs/Interpretation/app-token-interpretation/guide/getting-started) for more information).

 - A good token to practice with, that is being used in this guide, is the Compound's cUSDC token.
 The token address is `0x39AA39c021dfbaE8faC545936693aC917d5E7563` on Ethereum mainnet.